 Establishing a schedule every few months with a specific date on your calender like a Saturday for the family to devote to removing clutter of what doesn’t fit to something they grew tired of or need can drastically make a difference.
 To limit complaints of drafted family members, set a kitchen timer for about 45 minutes and have boxes for pending distribution from donating, selling at a flea market, garage sale or sharing with friends or family to repurpose them.
 Perhaps, you even have a neighbor that you could donate some books for instance that would appreciate the thoughtfulness while helping your dejunking efforts at the same time.

-Turn This Needed Work of Dejunking Into a Family Game
+Turn This Needed Work Into a Family Game

-Instead of trying to juggle too many rooms at once, dejunking items from one room at the time is a better idea to avoid confusion, frustration and exhaustion.
-What I like to do is concentrate in a room such as the bedroom and then further break the dejunking down by decluttering the closet first before moving onto another part of the room.
-When I finish dejunking the closet, I move on to dejunking a dresser, etc. I keep doing this dejunking method until I finish the chore and am ready to tackle another room.
+Instead of trying to juggle too many rooms at once, tackling items from one room at the time is a better idea to avoid confusion, frustration and exhaustion.
+What I like to do is concentrate in a room such as the bedroom and then further declutter the closet first before moving onto another part of the room.
+When I finish dejunking the closet, I move on to a dresser, etc. I keep doing this dejunking method until I finish the chore and am ready to tackle another room.

 Something else I found helpful is setting up a spot where family members can leave their items that need repaired.
 I have a wicker basket for clothes needing small repairs such as some missing buttons, hemming, or a broken zipper in one spot.
 Alongside is a separate box for things that temporarily need to be retired since they need glue or batteries from small household items to toys.